-If you were involved in a Florida hit and run and you are trying to get coverage for your damages, it’s important to have a good lawyer on your side.
+If you were involved in a Florida hit and run and you are trying to get coverage for your damages, it’s important to have an experienced Orlando car accident lawyer on your side.
 Moe DeWitt will see to it that justice is served.

 Common Causes of Hit and Runs